OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

   - The `READ_PHONE_NUMBERS` permission grants read access to the phone numbers stored in the device.
 - **Direct document access**: the new [`getDocumentUri`](https://developer.android.com/reference/android/provider/MediaStore.html#getDocumentUri(android.content.Context,%20android.net.Uri) "getDocumentUri") method can be used to locate media files.
 However, it doesn't grant apps permission to access those files.
 - **Wi-Fi scanning restrictions**: Calling `WifiManager.getScanResults` requires at least one of the following permissions: `ACCESS_FINE_LOCATION`, `ACCESS_COARSE_LOCATION`, `CHANGE_WIFI_STATE`.
 - **Restrictions when granting dangerous permissions**: Dangerous permissions are classified into permission groups (e.g. the `STORAGE` group contains `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE`).
-Before Android 8, it was sufficient to request one permission of the group in order to get all permissions of that group also granted at the same time.
-This has changed [starting at Android 8](https://developer.android.com/about/versions/oreo/android-8.0-changes#rmp "Android 8 Permissions Changes"): whenever an app requests a permission at runtime, the system will grant exclusively that specific permission.
+Before Android 8.0 (API level 26), it was sufficient to request one permission of the group in order to get all permissions of that group also granted at the same time.
+This has changed [starting at Android 8.0 (API level 26)](https://developer.android.com/about/versions/oreo/android-8.0-changes#rmp "Android 8 Permissions Changes"): whenever an app requests a permission at runtime, the system will grant exclusively that specific permission.
 However, note that **all subsequent requests for permissions in that permission group will be automatically granted** without showing the permissions dialog to the user.
 See this example from the Android developer documentation:

     > Suppose an app lists both READ_EXTERNAL_STORAGE and WRITE_EXTERNAL_STORAGE in its manifest.
 The app requests READ_EXTERNAL_STORAGE and the user grants it.
 If the app targets API level 25 or lower, the system also grants WRITE_EXTERNAL_STORAGE at the same time, because it belongs to the same STORAGE permission group and is also registered in the manifest.
 If the app targets Android 8.0 (API level 26), the system grants only READ_EXTERNAL_STORAGE at that time; however, if the app later requests WRITE_EXTERNAL_STORAGE, the system immediately grants that privilege without prompting the user.

     You can see the list of permission groups in the [Android developer documentation](https://developer.android.com/guide/topics/permissions/overview.html#permission-groups "Permission groups").
 To make this a bit more confusing, [Google also warns](https://developer.android.com/guide/topics/permissions/overview.html#perm-groups "Permission groups") that particular permissions might be moved from one group to another in future versions of the Android SDK and therefore, the logic of the app shouldn't rely on the structure of these permission groups.
 The best practice is to explicitly request every permission whenever it's needed.

-##### Android 9 Changes
+##### Android 9 (API Level 28) Changes

 The [following changes](https://developer.android.com/about/versions/pie/android-9.0-changes-all "Behavior changes: all apps") affect all apps running on Android 9, even to those apps targeting API levels lower than 28.

 - **Restricted access to call logs**: `READ_CALL_LOG`, `WRITE_CALL_LOG`, and `PROCESS_OUTGOING_CALLS` permissions are moved from `PHONE` to the new `CALL_LOG` permission group.
-- **Restricted access to phone numbers**: apps wanting to read the phone number field provided in [`ACTION_PHONE_STATE_CHANGED`](https://developer.android.com/reference/android/telephony/TelephonyManager#ACTION_PHONE_STATE_CHANGED "ACTION_PHONE_STATE_CHANGED") broadcasts and via the [`PhoneStateListener`](https://developer.android.com/reference/android/telephony/PhoneStateListener "PhoneStateListener") class require the `READ_CALL_LOG` permission when running on Android 9.
+- **Restricted access to phone numbers**: apps wanting to read the phone number field provided in [`ACTION_PHONE_STATE_CHANGED`](https://developer.android.com/reference/android/telephony/TelephonyManager#ACTION_PHONE_STATE_CHANGED "ACTION_PHONE_STATE_CHANGED") broadcasts and via the [`PhoneStateListener`](https://developer.android.com/reference/android/telephony/PhoneStateListener "PhoneStateListener") class require the `READ_CALL_LOG` permission when running on Android 9 (API Level 28).
 If not, the phone number field will be empty.
 - **Restricted access to Wi-Fi location and connection information**:
   - Calling [`WifiManager.startScan`](https://developer.android.com/reference/android/net/wifi/WifiManager#startScan() "WifiManager.startScan") requires *all* of the following:
     - The `ACCESS_FINE_LOCATION` or `ACCESS_COARSE_LOCATION` permission.